-The LBM solver has the ability to deal with many CAD types and is generally more robust than many solvers in terms of cleanliness of the geometry, where open geometry, poor faces and small faces don’t really matter.
-That said in the odd occasion you have issues or error, if you inspect the geometry and don’t find anything fundamentally wrong, an STL can normally be uploaded which may mitigate any issues you are experiencing.
+The LBM solver has the ability to deal with many CAD types and is more robust than many solvers in solving the geometry.
+Open geometry such as poor faces and small faces do not affect the meshing operation, however, if you encounter issues or error, an STL can normally be uploaded which may mitigate any issues you are experiencing.

-The geometry can be uploaded in the same way as you would normally upload a geometry to the SimScale platform, simply click the plus sign next to geometry in the item tree in the left hand panel.
+You can upload the geometry the same way as you would normally upload a geometry to the SimScale platform.
+Simply click the “+” sign next to geometry in the simulation tree in the left-hand panel.

-From here the user can upload a geometry from their local machine or import from OnShape directly.
+You can upload the geometry from your local machine or import from Onshape directly.

 To define how air is entering and exiting the ‘domain’ or the ‘fluid region’, we need to define boundary conditions.
 This consists of an inlet face, and outlet face and other faces, usually a combination of no-slip walls or slip walls for non-interfering boundaries.
-The first task in this process is to define the size of the fluid domain, and this is done in the geometry section
+The first task in this process is to define the size of the fluid domain, and this is done in the External Flow Domain section.

 As default the ‘X min’ face on the external domain will be defined as the inlet, and the ‘X max’ boundary as the pressure outlet, all other faces are defined as slip walls with the exception of the floor as ‘Z min’ which is defined to have a no-slip wall condition.